 Account lockout

-Account lockout is a cybersecurity mechanism that temporarily disables a user account after a specified number of consecutive failed login attempts.
-This protective control is primarily designed to defend against brute-force attacks, credential guessing, and automated intrusion attempts by interrupting an attacker's ability to systematically cycle through password combinations until finding the correct one.
+Account lockout is a cybersecurity mechanism that temporarily disables a user account after a predefined number of consecutive failed login attempts.
+It is primarily designed to protect against brute-force attacks, credential guessing, and automated login attempts by interrupting an attacker's ability to systematically cycle through password combinations.
+By enforcing this barrier, the system significantly reduces the risk of unauthorized access and credential compromise.